BenjaminWendtner/Jhana/README.md

 Simple, isn't it?
 Each Controller-Action calls either ```self::render(...);``` or ```self::redirect(...);``` and can pass parameters to views in the render-method (like shown above).
 The second parameter of the render method is optional and sets the page-title for the view.
 If you ommit this title-parameter, Jhana will then use your Application title as defined in your config.php.

 Controllers also provide filtering.
 Filters are always executed BEFORE an action is called.
-Filter function names have to begin with "filter_".
+A convention is, that filter functionnames begin with "filter_".
 They can be used as follows:
 ```php
 class UserController extends ApplicationController {